katanaml/llm-ollama-invoice-cpu/README.md

 pip install -r requirements.txt
 ```

-2. Install Ollama and pull LLM model specified in config.yml
+2. Install <a href="https://ollama.ai">Ollama</a> and pull LLM model specified in config.yml

 3. Copy text PDF files to the `data` folder.